alizay1/interactive-bar-plot-visual/README.md

 ## Questions to Answer

-1.
+1. How has
 2. Compare the high school completion and postsecondary degree data by age group.
-3. How has each country performed compared to the OECD average.
+3. How has each country performed compared to the OECD average for each age group.